WANYIWANG/sentiment-analyze/README.md

 EXP: the gene-edited embryo is meant to be born and could potentially suffer unknown consequences from it 272 out of 1350 tweets show positive attitude for #china gene editing
 EXP: China baby gene-editing scientist defends his research , raises possibility of thirdembryo However ' Proud '(sarcasm)appearance for many times in positive sentiment score result which means irony and sarcasm can not be tested by computer.
+Within five days, 400 people in two major cities in California posted or forwarded tweets of #gene_editing.
+New York and Boston also paid close attention to this topic, with tweets of 200.
+On the contrary, Las Vegas, Penn and some other cities have only a few tweets about this news.

 # python first layer map (with 15 country icon)
 file:///Users/wanyiwang/Desktop/wanyi-tweet-analysis/map.html